 Following a proper plan to migrate your critical data using efficient tools is essential.

 This article will discuss the definition of data migration, why it is needed, how to make an effective data migration plan, and what features one should look for when comparing data integration tools to migrate their business data.
-The blog will also clear the confusion amongst most data migration vs. data integration.
+The blog will also clear the confusion between data migration vs. data integration.
 Let’s begin with defining the process.

 What is Data Migration?